whisperity/polynomnom/README.md

 `Zm` is the residue system created from the results of operation `mod m`.
 For example, `Z3` contains all the possible values of `mod 3`: 0, 1 and 2.

 Calculations can also be done in a residue system (and polynomials can be created with coefficients being residue numbers!).
-By instantinating variables as `ResidueNum<M>` (where `M` is the modulus), the usual arithmetic, equation and ordering operators work in modulo.
+By instantiating variables as `ResidueNum<M>` (where `M` is the modulus), the usual arithmetic, equation and ordering operators work in modulo.

 > This `ResidueNum<M>` class is a good example of what a `T` should implement to be usable as a polynomial's coefficient type.
-Of couse, to create a polynomial with its coefficients being modulo 7, one should declare the variable as `Polynomial<ResidueNum<7>>`.
+Of course, to create a polynomial with its coefficients being modulo 7, one should declare the variable as `Polynomial<ResidueNum<7>>`.

 The arithmetical operation `a / b` (in the context of residue numbers) is used to solve the [linear congruence](http://en.wikipedia.org/wiki/Modular arithmetic#Congruence relation) `bx === a (mod M)` (where `===` represents the congruence relation).